Cornell-MAE-UG/fa25-portfolio-stephaniesc024/_projects/2026-client-pitch.md

   <b>Problem Statement</b>
 </p>

-During mechanical grape harvest, spotted lantern flies (SLF) remain on the vines and can be collected with the fruit, contaminating loads.
+During mechanical grape harvest, spotted lanternflies (SLF) remain on the vines and can be collected with the fruit, contaminating loads.
 Even minimal contamination is unacceptable: as few as 1–2 SLFs (~0.5–1 g each) can contaminate a 1000 g core sample, triggering shipment rejection.
 With deliveries occurring every 10 minutes at roughly 22 tons per load, a single rejected shipment results in substantial product loss, contributing to an estimated $14.3 million of damages across the Lake Erie and Finger Lakes regions in the first three years of infestation.
 Current solutions, such as chemical treatments or post-harvest separation, are either ineffective during active harvest, reduce yield, or are operationally inefficient.
 The challenge is therefore to deter SLF from vines before or during harvest, or to separate them from harvested material, without damaging grape quality or reducing yield.

 ---